ghc-proposals/ghc-proposals/proposals/0522-or-patterns.rst

   pattern X <- (42 :: Int)

-A search on Hackage shows that this syntax is currently only used in very few places.
+A search on Hackage shows that this syntax is currently only used (without enclosing parentheses) in `haskell-src-exts-simple <https://hackage-search.serokell.io/?q=%5Epattern.*%3C-.*%3A%3A%5B%5E%5C%29%5D*%24>`_.

 The syntax change also makes 3 tests in the `patsyn` testsuite fail, out of 250 total `patsyn` tests.
 The fix is always to enclose the right side in parentheses.